derickr/derickrethans-articles/201407161648-uniform-variable-syntax.rst

 Does that mean that I am against a unified variable syntax?
 No, I am not.
-I am actually quite a fan of having a consistent language, but we need to be careful when this hits existing users.
+I am actually quite a fan of having a consistent language, but we need to be careful when changes hits existing users.

 The already accepted RFC also has some negative aspects, in the form of backwards compatibility (BC) breaks.
 For example (quoted from the RFC)::